Pelukosa/Bitcoin_Historical_Klines/README.md

 The repository consists of the following structure:

-- `all_data.json`: A JSON file containing all the historic kline data for the specified time period.
+- `{startDate}-{endDate}.json`: A JSON file containing all the historic kline data for the specified time period.
 - `years/`: A folder containing separate JSON files for each year, with data categorized by year.

-## Data Format

-The kline data is provided in JSON format and follows the standard structure used by various cryptocurrency exchanges.
-Each data entry represents a specific time interval and includes the following fields:

-- `Open`: The opening price of the time interval.
-- `High`: The highest price reached during the time interval.
-- `Low`: The lowest price reached during the time interval.
-- `Close`: The closing price of the time interval.
-- `Volume`: The trading volume during the time interval.
-- `Timestamp`: The timestamp indicating the start of the time interval.

 ## Usage

 You can utilize this data for various purposes, such as backtesting trading strategies, conducting research, or analyzing historical Bitcoin price trends.
 To access the data, you have two options:

-1. Use the `all_data.json` file to access the complete dataset for the entire specified time period.
+1. Use the `{startDate}-{endDate}.json` file to access the complete dataset for the entire specified time period.
 2. Access individual yearly data files located in the `years/` folder if you are interested in specific years.

 Feel free to explore the data and leverage it according to your needs.